Reka (radio station)

-Israel Radio International or Reka (רשת קליטת עלייה Reshet Klitat Aliya, or Reka) is the radio service of the Israeli Public Broadcasting Corporation (IPBC) for immigrants and listeners abroad.
+Reka, also known as Israel Radio International, (רשת קליטת עלייה Reshet Klitat Aliya) was the radio service of the Israel Broadcasting Authority for immigrants and listeners abroad.
+It was succeeded in 2017 by the Israeli Public Broadcasting Corporation's Kan Reka.

 Overview

 Operating since 1950, the shortwave transmissions of Kol Israel ("Voice of Israel") on Reshet Hey ("Network E") broadcasts to the entire world.
 They are also the main link between Israel and the Jewish diaspora.
 In its early years, under the name "Kol Zion la'Gola" ('Voice of Zion to the Diaspora), Israeli broadcasts were the sole reliable and direct source of information for Jews living in the Arab countries and behind the "Iron Curtain".
 However, broadcasts to Europe, Asia, Africa, and Latin America also emerged as an important aspect of Israel's public diplomacy around the world.

-Administered by the overseas broadcasting division, Israel Radio International currently transmits to listeners abroad in 14 languages: English, French, Russian, Bukharan, Georgian, Mugrabian (Judeo-Moroccan Arabic), Yiddish, Tigrinya, Ladino, Spanish, Romanian, Hungarian, Persian, Amharic and Aramaic.

 Apart from news and broadcasts reflecting events in the country, the channel transmits documentaries on Judaism, the history of the Israeli people, Israeli culture and discussions on immigration and absorption.